Comarcas of the Region of Murcia

-There is not consensus and agreement in the demarcation of the comarcas of the region and some of them varies largely depending on the comarcas proposal.
-According to La Verdad newspapers’ Region of Murcia Atlas, there are three main divisions corresponding to three different authors.
+The demarcation of the comarcas of the Murcia region has been the subject of debate.
+According to La Verdad newspaper, there are three main divisions.

-Most agreed comarcas

-The following comarcas are the most agreed in regards to its size and demarcation.
-They are accepted to be in the same way by most authors or their changes depending on the minor versions.

 Altiplano

-It is located in the north and is 1,580 km^{2} in the area.
+Atiplano is located in the north and is 1,580 km^{2} in the area.
 It includes the municipalities of Yecla and Jumilla.
 Regarding, what are present mainly in the area are mountain ranges such as Sierra del Carche, Sierra del Buey, Sierra Larga and Sierra del Molar.
 No rivers traverse the region, but several ramblas (dry stream beds but in rainy periods) occur in the comarca.

 Alto Guadalentín or Comarca de Lorca

 This territory is located in the southeast and has an area of 2,071.8 km^{2}.
 The municipalities of Lorca, Águilas, and Puerto Lumbreras belong to this comarca.
 There is a remarkable water landform in the area: Guadalentín River.
 Another river that is present is the Luchena River.
 Other noteworthy landforms that occupy Alto Guadalentín are the mountain ranges Sierra de la Almenara, Sierra de la Carrasquilla, Sierra de Cantar, Sierra de la Torrecilla, Sierra de En medio, and Sierra del Cambrón.